friday27/backend-dev/aws/aws_note.md

   * Maintains full capacity during the deployment process
   * The rollback process requires only terminating the new auto-scaling group
   * Preferred option for mission critical production systems

+### RDS & EBS

+2 different options for launching your RDS instance:

+1. Launch with Elastic Beanstalk
+    * When you terminate the EBS env, the database will also be terminated
+    * Suitable for Dev and Test env only

+2. Launch outside Elastic Beanstalk
+    * Require security group and connection information
+    * Suitable for Prod env, more flexible